Promoting energy security alongside partners to devise pragmatic solutions to the challenges of the energy transition.

 The Global Energy Center (GEC) promotes energy security by working alongside government, industry, civil society, and public stakeholders to devise pragmatic solutions to the geopolitical, sustainability, and economic challenges of the changing global energy landscape.
 The center’s work focuses on three crosscutting themes: energy security, geopolitics, and markets; understanding and managing the energy transition; and climate change and advanced energy.

 The Global Energy Center also redoubled its efforts to engage new communities and bring new voices into the policy conversation.
-The center ran the second year of the Veterans Advanced Energy Project and hosted the second annual Veterans Advanced Energy Summit, offering military service members and their families the opportunity to network and learn about clean energy policy.
-In partnership with the RBC Foundation, the GEC renewed and expanded its Women Leaders in Energy Fellowship, a one-year program that provides women energy and climate policy leaders under the age of thirty-five with unique mentorship opportunities and professional development training.
+The center ran the third year of the Veterans Advanced Energy Project and hosted the third annual Veterans Advanced Energy Summit, offering military service members and their families the opportunity to network and learn about clean energy policy.
+In partnership with RBC Foundation, the GEC renewed and expanded its Women Leaders in Energy and Climate Fellowship, a one-year program for women energy and climate policy leaders under the age of thirty-five to receive unique mentorship opportunities and professional development training.

 By The Atlantic Council

 The Atlantic Council leads through its ability to convene key communities of interest, in the United States and globally.
 Learn about our innovations in 2021 as we brought together friends and allies, for debate, discussion, and celebration.